 - Network programming

 - Software development

 - Network operating systems

 Popular Career Options

 Students who graduate from a network technology program at the bachelor's degree level are prepared for a range of careers, including those in network design, systems management, network security, security infrastructure design, product evaluation, network support, and network engineering.
 Individuals can find positions as:

 - Network systems analysts

 - Network systems administrators

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics projected that network and computer systems administrators would see a 8% increase in jobs from 2014-2024, which is faster than the average for all occupations.
-The median annual wages for these workers was $77,810 in 2015.
+The U.S. Bureau of Labor Statistics projected that network and computer systems administrators would see a 5% increase in jobs from 2018-2028, which is as fast as the average for all occupations.
+The median annual wages for these workers was $82,050 in 2018.